Hyundai Inster EV: prices for dinky electric supermini start at under £24k

 What does Inster mean?

-Yes.
 Hyundai is calling its new A-segment EV the Inster, which isn’t short for Instagram, but is instead a mish-mash of the words ‘intimate’ and ‘innovative.’
-It seems the suits in HQ knew the Casper name would not go down well, but chose a slightly more embarrassing moniker to replace it.
+Nope, we don’t get the link either.
+It seems the suits in HQ knew the ‘Casper’ name used by the combustion version would not go down well, but chose a slightly more embarrassing moniker to replace it.

 Hyundai Inster - rear side

-And why no Ioniq?
+Why not call it an Ioniq model?
 That’s easy, because it according to Hyundai suits that sub-brand is reserved for EVs that use Hyundai’s E-GMP platform.
-This’ll use something else.

-As a result of Hyundai’s tinkering, the Casper’s transformation to an EV has added an extra 230mm of length with 180mm of that between the rear wheels.
-The extra space manifests in the rear passenger area – but we’ll get to that later.
+As a result of Hyundai’s tinkering, the Casper’s transformation to an EV has added an extra 230mm of length with 180mm of that in the wheelbase.
+Almost all the length is to the benefit of the rear passengers.

 Hyundai Inster - side